 Students arriving late for classes or leaving the classroom early will receive a tardy in their records.
 Students returning back from breaks late will also be considered late and receive a tardy.
-Three (3) tardies or early departures in a month will be counted as one absence.

 MAKE-UP WORK

 Make-up hours must be completed in order to advance to the next Module.
 Non-made-up time may result in termination from the program.